flyve-mdm/glpi-plugin/development/specifications/index.md

 Subscription to a fleet occurs when a device enrolls, and when an administrator moves a device from a fleet to another.

-The database model makes a device is assigned to one and only one fleet.
-However the JSON format in the message allows a possible removal of this contraint in the future.
+The database model makes sure a device is assigned to one and only one fleet.
+However the JSON format in the message allows a possible removal of this constraint in the future.

 Sub topic ```/Command/Subscribe```